Kolkata Town Hall: 1813–1900

 The building of the Town Hall was made in Roman-Doric style in 1813.
 At first, the hall was placed under a committee, which allowed the public to use the hall under such terms and conditions as were fixed by the Government.
 The public could visit the ground floor hall to see statues and large size portrait paintings but they were not allowed indiscriminate access to the upper storey.
 Applications for the use of the upper storey were to be made to the committee.

-After the establishment of the University of Calcutta annual examinations of the university was used to be held here till the year 1872 after which she got her own building.
+After the establishment of the University of Calcutta, annual examinations of the university used to be held here till the year 1872 after which she got her own building.

 In 1867, Town Hall came under the management of the municipal authority, the Justices of Peace for the improvement of the town of Kolkata (later on the Calcutta Corporation).
-In the 1870s, at the time of the Chief Justice Richard Couch, when the present building of the High Court was being built, the Town Hall was temporarily used for judicial purposes.
-In 1871, one of the Puisne Judges, Sir John Paxton Norman was assassinated by a fanatic Muslim of the Wahabi sect, while coming down the steps of the Town Hall.
+In the 1870s, at the time of Chief Justice Richard Couch, when the present building of the High Court was being built, the Town Hall was temporarily used for judicial purposes.
+In 1871, one of the puisne judges, Sir John Paxton Norman was assassinated by a fanatic Muslim of the Wahabi sect, while coming down the steps of the Town Hall.

-In the year of 1897 the Town Hall had been renovated at a cost of about Rs.
-1.126 million.
+In the year of 1897, the Town Hall had been renovated at a cost of about Rs.
+1.1266 million.

 1900–1947

-In 1914, almost all the marble statues except the statue of Ramanath Tagore have been shifted to Victoria Memorial.
+During 1906 Indian National Congress Calcutta session, in the presidentship of Dadabhai Naoroji the resolution of Swadeshi was adopted in response to the partition of India by Viceroy Lord Curzon.In 1914, almost all the marble statues except the statue of Ramanath Tagore have been shifted to Victoria Memorial.
 After the introduction of the Dyarchy in 1919, the Town Hall was used as the council chamber of the Bengal Legislative Council.
 The interior of the Hall was remodeled to suit the needs of the Council.
 The President of the Council had his chamber in the Town Hall.
 Subsequently, the Legislative Council moved to its new building in 1931.

 During the Second World War, the government temporarily opened a Rationing Office in the Hall.